 PJL status readback supported by AppSocket

-All responses are formatted as described in the PJL reference manuals, using a carriage return and line feed ending each line, ending with a form feed.
+All responses are formatted as described in the PJL reference manuals, ending each line with a carriage return and line feed and adding a form feed at the end.

 PJL commands which are currently not implemented